 The author reserves the right to put a fun twist on the story while maintaining resemblance to the book’s characters.

-Writing the book can take up to two months.
+Writing the book can take up to four months.
 Once the first draft is complete, the author will share the story with the family’s point person for feedback to ensure all important details are fully captured.

 Once the final draft is complete, the draft will be submitted to the publisher.
 There is no guarantee that the publisher will accept the book; however, if done correctly, there should be no problem with the publisher agreeing to publish.